Earl Poole Ball: Early career

 At the age of 16, Earl was hired to play piano on The Jimmy Swan Television Show in Hattiesburg.

 After graduating from High School, Ball moved to Hattiesburg and continued playing music on the show and in local night clubs.
 He supplemented his income by selling Fuller Brushes door-to-door.
 Ball was introduced to blues by Dr. John.

 In 1959 Ball was hired to play piano as part of the re-election campaign for Louisiana Governor Jimmie Davis.

 Ball enrolled in college in Hattiesburg for three months but spent most of his time playing in honky-tonks.
 His young marriage broke up, and Ball moved to Houston, where he spent the next three years playing in honky-tonks at night and selling sewing machines by day.
 His old band from Hattiesburg relocated to Houston and Earl had a regular gig with them at The Silver Dollar Lounge.
 He learned some practical skills from country piano player and singer Mickey Gilley.

 After three years in Houston, Earl headed to Los Angeles.
 He was hired as a piano player in a Country Music TV series which eventually became a movie called “Country A-G0-G0”.
 There he met drummer Jon Corneal, who Earl would later work with on the Gram Parsons recording sessions.

 Back in L.A., Ball performed as part of the house band at The Aces Club and played every Sunday afternoon on the TV show Cal's Corral.
 He then was hired for the house band at The Palomino Club.
-He was so busy that he turned down an offer from Elvis Presley's guitarist James Burton to join Elvis' stage band.
+He was so busy that he turned down an offer from Elvis Presley's guitarist James Burton to join Presley's stage band.
 Ball also played on a number of sessions with Buck Owens' Buckaroos.

 Ball wrote and did session work for Stone's Central Songs.
 His songs were recorded, and reached the top of Billboard's chart, by Glen Campbell (“Try A Little Kindness”) and Waylon Jennings (“The Only Daddy That'll Walk The Line”).
 Earl then began working at Capitol Records, starting as a sessions player and associate producer under Ken Nelson, who was vice-president of Capitol's Country Music Division.
 Ball worked with many artists on Nelson's roster including Buck Owens, Merle Haggard, Wynn Stewart, Stoney Edwards, Susan Raye, Wanda Jackson, Bonnie Owens, Freddie Hart and folk/protest singer Phil Ochs.

 Earl played on the original recording of 'Don't Bogart Me'.
 By The Fraternity of Man, which was in the 1969 film “Easy Rider”.
 Ball recorded with Gram Parsons and The International Submarine Band on the album “Safe at Home”, and again when Parsons was with The Byrds, on the album “Sweetheart of the Rodeo”.